 Speed plays a critical role in your mobile browsing experience.
 If you want to stream in HD, a 3G connection gave you fair enough speeds while 4G can easily stream 1080p videos, given a good connection.

 In theory, 5G can offer 1000x times the speed of 4G.
 In essence, with good coverage, you can stream 4K videos on your phone, or have a bandwidth of 100 Gb per second.

 5G uses frequencies that are not already crowded with current devices.
 This is not the case with 4G and 3G devices, as they use the same spectrum, causing interference or noise.

 5G avoids that by using a frequency that remains currently untapped.
 This will help in gaining better speeds, as well as very low distortion and noise.

-Also, unlike 4G towers, which project signals in 360°, 5G antennas are very directional.
-This again leads to lower interference with other signals that are present in the area.
+Also, unlike 4G towers, which project signals in a 360 degree radius, 5G antennas are very directional.
+This, again, leads to lower interference with other signals that are present in the area.

 3. 5G offers much-reduced latency

-Latency is the time delay experienced by the signal that travels from a source device to the target device.
-With 5G, we can expect to see close to real-time responses between devices, which has been touted at 1-millisecond latency, whereas 4G stands at 50 milliseconds.
+Latency is the time delay experienced by the signal as it travels from a source device to the target device.
+With 5G, we can expect to see close to real-time responses between devices, which has been touted at 1-millisecond latency, whereas 4G latency stands at around 50 milliseconds.

 This offers multiple advantages to several different industries, like healthcare, autonomous vehicles, and aviation, where quick response is of prime importance.
 5G offers much lower latency than 4G, however, the exact values in real-life scenarios can only be validated after the official rollout.